Polariton Laser in the Bardeen-Cooper-Schrieffer Regime: Microcavity sample

-\textbf{Microcavity sample} The samples have three sets of four 12~nm-wide GaAs quantum wells with 4~nm AlAs barriers embedded at the three central antinodes of a $\lambda/2$ $\mathrm{AlAs}$ cavity.
-The bottom-mirror is a distributed Bragg reflector (DBR) with 30 pairs of $\mathrm{Al_{0.15}Ga_{0.85}As/AlAs}$ layers.
-The top-mirror consists of 2.5 pairs of DBR and an $\mathrm{Al_{0.15}Ga_{0.85}As}$ sub-wavelength grating suspending over the DBR.
+The samples have three sets of four 12-nm-wide GaAs quantum wells with 4~nm AlAs barriers embedded at the three central antinodes of a $\lambda/2$ $\mathrm{AlAs}$ cavity.
+The bottom mirror is a distributed Bragg reflector (DBR) with 30 pairs of $\mathrm{Al_{0.15}Ga_{0.85}As/AlAs}$ layers.
+The top mirror consists of 2.5 pairs of DBR and an $\mathrm{Al_{0.15}Ga_{0.85}As}$ subwavelength grating suspending over the DBR.
 The grating is about 80~nm thick, with a 40\% duty cycle and a grating period of 520~nm.
-The lower polariton (LP) and upper polariton (UP) resonances of each device are measured by reflection and low-power photoluminescence spectroscopy (see examples in Supplemental Information Fig.~S7 and Fig.~\ref{fig:lasing}a).
-The exciton resonances are measured from the unetched part next to the device (see examples in Supplemental Information Fig.~S3).
-Using the measured LP, UP and exciton resonances, we estimate the cavity resonance frequency, detuning, and normal mode splitting for each grating device.
-The size of the gratings is $7.5~\mathrm{\mu m}\times 7.5~\mathrm{\mu m}$.
-The different reflectance under the grating and outside the grating leads to laterally-confined, fully discrete TE-cavity and TE-polariton modes as evident from Fig.~\ref{fig:lasing}a.
-The sample is kept at $10~\mathrm{K}$ in Janis ST-500 or Montana CR-509 cryostat for all the measurements.
+The lower polariton (LP) and upper polariton (UP) resonances of each device are measured by reflection and low-power photoluminescence spectroscopy [see examples in Fig.~\ref{fig:lasing}(a) and Appendix~\ref{app:TE_spectra}].
+The exciton resonances are measured from the unetched part next to the device.
+Using the measured LP, UP and exciton resonances, we estimate the cavity resonance frequency, detuning, and normal-mode splitting for each grating device.
+The size of the gratings is $7.5 \times 7.5~\mathrm{\mu m^2}$.
+The different reflectance under the grating and outside the grating leads to laterally confined, fully discrete TE-cavity and TE-polariton modes as evident from Fig.~\ref{fig:lasing}(a).
+The sample is kept at $10~\mathrm{K}$ in a Janis ST-500 or Montana CR-509 cryostat for all the measurements.

-\textbf{Time-resolved two-color pump-probe measurement} The sample is excited at $784~\mathrm{nm}$, about $30~\mathrm{meV}$ above the exciton resonance, with a continuous wave (cw) laser focused to a Gaussian spot of about $3~\mathrm{\mu m}$ in diameter at the center of the square grating.
-We use a TM-polarized pump to achieve higher absorption efficiency since this wavelength is still inside the stop-band of the grating for the TE polarization.

-A TM-polarized resonant pulsed laser of less than $150~\mathrm{fs}$ pulsewidth is used as a probe and is spatially overlapping with the pump.
-To measure the PL without the probe, spectrally resolved real-space and Fourier space images of the emission are collected via a 4f confocal relay into a spectrometer.
-For absorption measurements, both the reflected probe and the emission from the cavity system are sent to a streak camera after going through a monochromator.
-The reflected probe appears as a resolution-limited sharp peak in time in the streak image whereas the PL is cw and has uniform intensity in time.
-Hence, the PL is readily subtracted from the reflection.
-We integrate over the whole pulse to obtain the total intensity of reflected pulse, which is then divided by the reflection spectra from a reference gold mirror to produce the reflection spectra of the microcavity system.